derek-adair/django-ajax-uploader/README.md

 `django-ajax-uploader` provides a useful class you can use to easily implement ajax uploads.

-It uses valum's great uploader: https://github.com/valums/file-uploader, and draws heavy inspiration and some code from https://github.com/alexkuhl/file-uploader.

-You can also use [fineuploader](http://fineuploader.com/), the commercial/open source project that sprung out of valum's original work.
-It's great, and highly recommended.
+It uses[fineuploader](http://fineuploader.com/) the free open source project out of the box.
+It's great, and highly recommended, however, you can plug in whatever upload JavaScript you'd like to use.

 In short, it implements a callable class, `AjaxFileUploader` that you can use to handle uploads.
 By default, `AjaxFileUploader` assumes you want to upload to local storage, but you can select any other backend if desired or write your own (see backends section below).
 Pull requests welcome!